TilliFe/Infermo/README.md

 - Tensor computation
 - Deep neural networks built on a tape-based autograd system

 Mojo currently operates on CPU only.
 GPU support will come soon!
 Infermo is currently still a Proof-of-Concept, if you encounter any bugs, feel free to create an issue or a PR.
-Thank you for your contribution.
+Thank you for your contribution. :)

-> **_New:_** Infermo just got a major upgrade, going from a static computation graph to a fully dynamic one!🤸‍♀️

 ## Available operators
-The operators listed below are methods of the `Module` class, which the gradient computation.
+The operators listed below are methods of the `Module` class, which orchestrates the gradient computation.
 Each operator accepts one or two `Tensor` objects as input.
 All binary operators accept differently shaped Tensors via broadcasting.
 The result of each operation is only temporarily stored as part of the dynamic computation graph.
 Call the `clear_cache` method, in order to clear all temporarily stored results of the graph.

 - **matmul**: Performs matrix multiplication of two tensors.
 - **conv_2d**: Applies a 2D convolution over an input signal composed of several input planes.